210215-USF-NET/WestonDavidson-code/daily-notes/2-16-2021/storeNotes.md

 -   This is also a test of scalability once you want to add additional properties or elements

 ## Classlib declaration for a project in dotnet can be used as a class library which your primary application references :)

+# Store App Notes
+-   Naming format: FirstName_LastName-P0
+-   Include a readme in your github repo for the project
+-   Required to provide an MVP - a minimum viable product
+-   Try to meet as many of the minimum requirements as possible - what should a store app be able to do?
+-   Don't just reach the minimum requirements - go further beyond!
+-   If you don't have the whole project planned beforehand, do vertical development instead of horizontal
+    -   Build things as you need them - jump between things and you won't get bored when developing business logic
+-   Don't forget about exception handling!
+-   Due Date - March 3rd!
+-   This week - logic and UI
+-   Next week - database (probably since it's SQL week)
+-   Week after that - Presentation prep!